stormchaserroleplaying/stormchaserRPG/Equipment/Weapons/Glossary/index.md

 While the weapon benefits from the worn property, it cannot be disarmed unless the attack or skill check is a critical hit.

+## Range
+Ranged and thrown weapons each have a listed range increment and attacks with them grow less accurate against targets farther away.
+As long as your target is at or within the listed range increment, also called the first range increment, you take no penalty to your dice pool for the attack roll.
+If you’re attacking beyond that range increment, you take a –1d penalty for each additional increment beyond the first.
+You can attempt to attack with a ranged weapon or thrown weapon up to four range increments away, but the farther away that you are, the harder it is to hit your target.

+For example, the range increment of a light crossbow is 80 feet.
+If you are shooting at a target no farther away than that distance, you take no penalty due to range.
+If they’re beyond 80 feet, but no more than 160 feet away, you take a –1d penalty due to range.
+If they’re beyond 160 feet, but no more than 240 feet away, you take a –2d penalty due to range and so on, until you reach the last range increment: beyond 240 feet, but no more than 320 feet away, where you take a –3d penalty due to range.

 ## Str/Dex
 If your Dexterity is less than the **Str/Dex** entry of the weapon, then you suffer -1d on your attack rolls with the weapon.
 If you are wielding a ranged weapon, or if the weapon as a finesse weapon, then this instead applies to your Strength.